-The New York Digital Health Accelerator is a program run by the New York eHealth Collaborative and the Partnership Fund of New York City for early- and growth-stage digital health companies that are developing cutting edge technology products in care coordination, patient engagement, predictive analytics and workflow management for healthcare providers.
+The New York Digital Health Accelerator is a program run by the New York eHealth Collaborative and the Partnership Fund of New York City for early- and growth-stage digital health companies that are developing cutting edge technology products in care coordination, patient engagement, and workflow improvement.

 New York eHealth Collaborative (NYeC)

 The New York eHealth Collaborative is a not-for-profit organization, working to improve healthcare for all New Yorkers through health information technology (health IT).
 Founded in 2006 by healthcare leaders, NYeC receives funding from state and federal grants to serve as the focal point for health IT in the State of New York.
 NYeC works to develop policies and standards, to assist healthcare providers in making the shift to electronic health records, and to coordinate the creation of a network to connect healthcare providers statewide.
 The goal of NYeC is that no patient, wherever they may need treatment within the State of New York, is ever without fast, secure, accurate, and accessible information.
 For more information about NYeC, visit www.nyehealth.org @NYeHealth on Twitter.

 Partnership Fund for New York City (Partnership Fund)